 I need information about...

-The healthcare provider will ask questions and observe your child’s behavior to get an idea of the child’s development.
+The healthcare provider will ask questions and observe your child’s behavior to get an idea of his or her development.
 By this visit, your child is likely doing some of the following:

-The healthcare provider will ask how the child is getting along with other kids.
-Talk about the child’s experience in group settings such as preschool.
+The healthcare provider will ask how your child is getting along with other kids.
+Talk about your child’s experience in group settings such as preschool.
 If your child isn’t in preschool, you could talk instead about behavior at daycare or during play dates.
-You may also want to discuss preschool options and how to help prepare your child for kindergarten.
+You may also want to discuss preschool choices and how to help prepare your child for kindergarten.
 The healthcare provider may ask about:

 Behavior and participation in group settings.
 How does your child act at school (or other group setting)?
 Does he or she follow the routine and take part in group activities?
 What do teachers or caregivers say about the child’s behavior?

 Behavior at home.
 How does the child act at home?
 Is behavior at home better or worse than at school?
 (Be aware that it’s common for kids to be better behaved at school than at home.)